Sodium chloride

 The Uses of Sodium chloride

-Sodium Chloride is used in biochemistry and molecular biology applications as a component of PBS and SSC buffers.
-Saturated aqueous sodium chloride (NaCl) is called brine.
-Brine washes are commonly used to help dry (remove water from) organic solvents after aqueous extractions.
-Sodium chloride is also a preservative, astringent, and anti-septic to treat inflamed lesions.
-It can also mask odor, reduce product density, and control viscosity.
-Diluted solutions are not considered irritating.
+Sodium chloride (NaCl) is used in biochemistry and molecular biology as a component of PBS and SSC buffers.
+Its saturated aqueous solution, known as brine, is commonly employed to remove water from organic solvents after extractions.
+Additionally, NaCl functions as a preservative, astringent, and antiseptic for treating inflamed lesions, and can mask odors, reduce product density, and control viscosity.
+Diluted solutions are non-irritating.

 What are the applications of Application